- Aug 19, 2020

 The next step, Zheng believes, should be constructing the two “wings” of the Urban Governance Modernization System: the digitalization of industry development and daily life services.
 The Nantong project will continue to be improved, and he also plans to duplicate the model to other urban areas, such as the Yizhuang Business Development Area in Beijing, where JD is headquartered, and other cities in Jiangsu province including Suqian and Suzhou.

-Besides the projects for an entire city, Zheng’s team has built “digital commercial street” for Wangfujing, one of the oldest and busiest commercial areas in Beijing, as well as the intelligent parking system at the new Daxing International Airport in Beijing.
+Besides the projects for an entire city, Zheng’s team has built a “digital commercial street” for Wangfujing, one of the oldest and busiest commercial areas in Beijing, as well as the intelligent parking system at the new Daxing International Airport in Beijing.
+In 2019, JD Technology launched the first product that uses AI to optimize thermal power plants’ management systems to improve boilers’ efficiency and reduce coal costs and pollution.
+After applying this technology, a medium-sized thermal power unit with 600,000 kw can reduce coal consumption by 3,600 tons and carbon dioxide emissions by nearly 90,000 tons per year.
+The product has been put into use in China Energy Investment Cooperation in Nanning, Guangxi Zhuang Autonomous Region and Langfang, Hebei province.

 Digital commercial street of Wangfujing